Non SCPs: The Foundation | Groups of Interest | Other Recurring Characters

 - Necessarily Evil: The Foundation is, at best, cavalier with human life, but they do what they do so they can better contain what they find.

 - N.G.O.
 Superpower: They may complain about money occasionally, but they have the cooperation of pretty much every major power.
-The only major exception to this is with Iran, which has its own organization that's grown to cover much of the Middle East.
+The only major exception to this is with Iran, which has its organization that's grown to cover much of the Middle East.

 - Organization with Unlimited Funding: Don't be surprised to see budgets for a single SCP going into the millions.
 A greater complaint in most cases is the loss of personnel.
 They have plenty of money people, especially paid staff, are harder to come by.

-- Properly Paranoid: They almost never allow O5 Council members near SCP objects, never underestimate the abilities of SCPs, never allow potentially dangerous individuals to go free because of the value of human life, never take chances with security, train the hell out of their employees, the list goes on.
+- Properly Paranoid: They rarely allow O5 Council members near SCP objects, never underestimate the abilities of SCPs, never allow potentially dangerous individuals to go free because of the value of human life, never take chances with security, train the hell out of their employees, the list goes on.
 Given that it isn't always enough...

 - Redshirt Army: The Class Ds and agents who are regularly killed in action.
-In a joke article, Dr. Bright actually tried to dress the Class Ds in red shirts.
+In a joke article, Dr. Bright tried to dress the Class Ds in red shirts.

 - Restart the World: